vishnunairjanardhan/democms/src/content/posts/how-to-kick-off-your-sales-on-fathers-day.md

 <img src="/assets/blog/How-To-Kick-Off-Your-Sales-for-Fathers-Day.jpg" alt="How to kick off your sales for fathers day">

-Father’s Day isn’t as popular as <a href="https://www.99minds.io/blog/ways-to-boost-sales-this-mothers-day" target="_blank">Mother’s Day</a>, but you don’t want to lose out on the $20 billion spent on the celebration.
+Father’s Day isn’t as popular as Mother’s Day, but you don’t want to lose out on the $20 billion spent on the celebration.
 Also, 77% of Americans plan to celebrate Father’s Day this year, 2% more than last year.

 Consumers are expected to spend an average of $171.
 This means that for those looking to take advantage of seasonal sales, <a href="https://www.99minds.io/blog/fathers-day-retail-promotion-ideas" target="_blank">Father’s Day is an unavoidable retail holiday</a>.